Hawai'i State Department of Education and Hazel Health partner to increase access to student mental health services

 Hazel Health (Hazel) is the leader in school-based telehealth, contracted to provide services to over two and a half million students in nearly one hundred school districts across the country, consistently delivering successful outcomes for access and quality of care.
 Hazel partners with school districts to provide mental and physical health care services to K-12 students where they are–at school or home.
 Hazel's diverse, culturally competent providers partner with parents and school staff to make the best care decisions for students.
 Hazel's mission is to transform children's access to health care because when students feel better, they learn better.

 For additional information about services available to students in Hawai'i through Hazel Health, please visit my.Hazel.co/hawaiipublicschools.
-For additional information about Hazel Health, please visit www.Hazel.co or contact hel[email protected].
+For additional information about Hazel Health, please visit www.Hazel.co or contact h[email protected].

 Hawai'i's public school system was founded on Oct.
 15, 1840, by King Kamehameha III.
 It is the oldest public school system west of the Mississippi and one of the largest in the country – 295 unique schools on seven islands, with more than 22,000 full-time and 20,000 part-time/casual employees serving about 180,000 students, their families and the community.
 Our vision: Hawai'i's students are educated, healthy and joyful lifelong learners who contribute positively to our community and global society.
 Learn more at hawaiipublicschools.org.